Leeds Bradford Airport scraps expansion plans amid climate crisis concerns

 Vincent Hodder, the airport’s chief executive, said the decision had been taken “with regret” – but he said he still hoped the hub would double its passenger numbers in the coming years.

-He said the existing terminal would be expanded – as per a pre-existing planning application – to make it capable of accepting seven million passengers a year.
+He said the existing terminal would be expanded – as per a pre-existing planning application – to make it capable of accepting 7 million passengers a year.

-“If we take the approvals that we already have and work with those in a really creative way, we're able to move forward from now with certainty and deliver exactly what our customers need which is a modern decarbonized airport with the capacity for seven million passengers,” he said.
+“If we take the approvals that we already have and work with those in a really creative way, we’re able to move forward from now with certainty and deliver exactly what our customers need which is a modern decarbonised airport with the capacity for 7 million passengers,” he said.

 He added that the current runway was only operating at 15 per cent its maximum capacity so, if the existing terminal was expanded, there would still be more opportunities for more flights.